Officers:

 Duties:

-- Initial contact with prospective instructors should be made by telephone.
-It is customary for FHSLA to pay traveling expenses, which includes one night at the hotel, food and the honorarium.
-Most honorariums are in the range of $200-$250.
+3. It is customary for FHSLA to pay traveling expenses, which includes one night at the hotel, food and the honorarium.
 If the instructor is a federal employee and cannot accept an honorarium, make arrangements with the Program Committee for a gift or appropriate contribution to be made to an organization/society/association of that instructor's choice.

-- The CE Chair will confirm all arrangements by letter.
-Include a copy of the official FHSLA CE Instructor/Keynote Speaker Contract which the instructors will sign and return.
-Remember to include a self-addressed stamped envelope for the returned contract.
+4. The CE Chair will confirm all arrangements.
+Instructors should sign the official FHSLA CE Instructor/Keynote Speaker Contract.
 The original signed contract will be given to the Treasurer.

-- Contact the instructors to verify the course description and ask for a current biographical sketch.
-This information will be given to the Program Committee to include in the registration and/or meeting packet.
+5. Contact the instructors to verify the course description and ask for a current biographical sketch.
+This information will be given to the Program Committee to include in the registration and/or meeting information.

-- Contact instructors one week prior to the meeting to confirm all arrangements.
+7. Contact instructors one week prior to the meeting to confirm all arrangements.
 If instructors need to be met at the airport or have other transportation needs, make those arrangements.
-Contact hotel to verify all arrangements for each meeting room.
+Ask the instructor how they want to handle the CE certificates for the participants.

 CALENDAR OF EVENTS